Rho Delta (ΡΔ) Chapter at Lycoming

 Gamma Sigma Epsilon (ΓΣΕ) National Chemistry Honor Society

 Gamma Sigma Epsilon is a national chemistry honor society founded in 1919 at Davidson College.
 The purpose of Gamma Sigma Epsilon is to “unite those men with a high scholastic grade in Chemistry, in Class A colleges, in order to foster a more comprehensive and cooperative study of that great branch of Science and its immediately allied studies”.
 I In 1931 the "fraternity" went co-ed and became an "honor society."
-Today, there are over thirty active chapters throughout the United States.
+Today, there are over 70 active chapters throughout the United States.

 CONSTITUTION AND BYLAWS OF